Best Waves Plugins 2024

 Waves Center

-• For emphasizing punch and impact in a full mix, try focusing “Low” and “Punch” towards the center.
+• To emphasize punch and impact in a full mix, try directing “Low” and “Punch” towards the center.

-• For simple widening or narrowing of the stereo image, just push the “Sides” fader up or down.
+• For simple widening or narrowing of the stereo image, adjust the “Sides” fader up or down.

 Link: Waves Center